convos-chat/convos/index.md

 ## Features

-### Always online
+* ___Always online___ -
   The backend server will keep you logged in and logs all the activity in your archive.

-### Archive
+* __Private__ -

-All chats will be logged and indexed, which allow you to search in earlier conversations.
+  Convos is all about privacy.
+By default, no data will be exchanged with third parties.
+You own and control all your settings, logs and uploaded files from your own computer.

-### Automatic Previews
+* ___Archive___ -

-Links to images and video will be displayed inline.
-No need to click on the link to view the data.
+  All chats will be logged persistently, which allow you to go back in history or search for any sent message.

-### Notifications
+* ___Notifications___ -
   Convos will track whenever you are mentioned in a conversation and display desktop notifications.

-## Design principles
+* ___Rich formatting___ -

-* Keep it easy to install.
+  Convos will format markdown, making the IRC experience feel more alive.
+Emojis support is built in, and photos and video will be displayed inline.
+No need to click on the link to view the data.
+You can upload your own files and create pastebins directly from the chat input.

-* Easy to run - Optional complexity.
+* ___Custom theming___ -
-* Easy to use for both humans and computers.
+  Convos comes bundled with a selection of themes that change between dark/light mode together with the settings on your desktop/phone.
+You can also define your own themes that are local to your Convos instance.

-* Easy to develop and extend.
+* __Snappy interface__ -
-* Keep the JS simple and manageable.
+  Convos uses the [sveltejs](https://svelte.dev/) web app compiler in the frontend, and the real-time web framework [Mojolicious](https://mojolicious.org/) in the backend, making Convos very snappy and lightweight.

-* Archive logs in plain text format.
+* ___Easy to install and extend___ -

-## Authors
+  The main design principle for Convos is to keep simple things simple, and optionally support complexity.
+With this in mind, it's incredible simple to download and install Convos.
+No need for external servers or complex config files to get up and running.
+Run one command, and you are good to go!

-* Jan Henning Thorsen - jhthorsen@cpan.org
+* __LDAP support__ -
-* Marcus Ramberg - marcus@nordaaker.com
+  Got your existing users in a LDAP server?
+Convos can connect to it, meaning you can administrate all your users in one place.

 ## Copyright & License